Singapore files 13 more charges in massive nickel trading fraud

 ($1 = 1.3436 Singapore dollars)

-(Reporting by Aradhana Aravindan in Singapore and Mai Nguyen in Hanoi Editing by Ed Davies)
+(Reporting by Aradhana Aravindan in Singapore and Mai Nguyen in Hanoi Additional reporting by Anshuman Daga Editing by Ed Davies, Martin Petty)

 ((aradhana.aravindan@thomsonreuters.com;))